noakanois/sneaker-portfolio/README.md

 - To configure the variable, add a `.env` file in `sneaker-frontend` similar to the `.env.template` found in the same folder

 ### Requirements
 For the application to run on your device, you will need some things installed.
-The linked tutorials and commands are for Ubuntu Linux.
+The linked tutorials and commands are written for an Ubuntu Linux distribution.
+To make the Python environment easier to setup, [conda](https://docs.conda.io/en/latest/) is recommended.

 - `Python 3.11` --> [Tutorial](https://iohk.zendesk.com/hc/en-us/articles/16724475448473-Install-Python-3-11-on-ubuntu)
 - `pip` --> `sudo apt install python3-pip`
 - `poetry` --> `pip install poetry`